 Health Access blog: Recent posts include news about the Denti-Cal restoration and reimbursement rate increase.

 California Budget and Policy Center.
 Currently, they have analysis of the original budget, the May revise and a statement on the EITC.
-Expect to see a full analysis of the budget within the next couple days.
+See the full analysis of the budget here.

 California Immigrant Policy Center.
 Great resource on immigrants and immigrant policy efforts in California.